14 of the most common paint problems – and everything you need to fix peeling, foaming, or blistering paint

 The term cissing is used to explain the notion of when paint fails to adhere to a surface.
 This is caused by painting over contaminated surfaces such as wax, oil or polish.
 The paint cannot stick to the surface and draws away leaving unpainted patches.

-To fix the patchiness the experts advise, 'Allow the surface to dry and then rub down using 'wet and dry' abrasive paper and a solution of warm water and detergent.
+To fix the patchiness the Dulux experts advise, 'Allow the surface to dry and then rub down using 'wet and dry' abrasive paper and a solution of warm water and detergent.
 Once rinsed and dried, repaint the area.'

-5. Filler showing through the paint
+5. Visible filler through the paint

 6. Foaming paint